School police chief a no-show at Uvalde City Council meeting

 Associated Press

-UVALDE, Texas (AP) — The school district police chief criticized for waiting too long before ordering law enforcement to confront and kill the gunman during a mass shooting at a Texas elementary school did not appear at a City Council meeting in Uvalde on Tuesday, despite being newly elected to the panel.
+UVALDE, Texas (AP) — The school district police chief criticized for waiting too long before law enforcement confronted and killed the gunman during a mass shooting at a Texas elementary school did not appear at a City Council meeting in Uvalde on Tuesday, despite being newly elected to the panel.

 Mayor Don McLaughlin said he was unable to explain why the district police Chief Pete Arredondo wasn’t at the brief meeting.
 Two weeks ago, 19 students and two teachers were killed at Robb Elementary School in Uvalde.
 Law enforcement and state officials have struggled to present an accurate timeline and details, and have stopped releasing information about the police response.

-Note: This story was first published on June 7, 2022.
-It was updated on June 8, 2022, to remove reference in the 1st paragraph to the school district police chief ordering officers to confront and kill the gunman.
-It is not yet clear if he made that order.